pierrejay/EZLink/README.md

 ## Practical Considerations & Best Practices

-- **Always** register the same prototypes on both ends (matching IDs, data sizes).
+- **Always** register the same prototypes on both ends (matching IDs, data structures).
+Make sure to use a common Prototypes.h file.
 - For reliable request/response, ensure the **response** struct is **registered before** the request struct or use a forward declaration.
 - **Synchronous** patterns (like `sendMsgAck` or `sendRequest`) block until a response arrives or times out.
-In a busy system, call them from a context where blocking is acceptable.
+In a busy system, call them from a context where blocking the current thread is acceptable.
+- Keep processing loops short inside callbacks to avoid the sender waiting for a response.
+If you need to perform long operations, consider using an asynchronous pattern with a second message to indicate the outcome of the operation.
 - If you need fully async interactions, do not rely on the built-in synchronous request/response calls.
 Instead, use your own logic with unidirectional messages.
 - If you see errors like `ERR_BUSY_RECEIVING`, it means a partial frame capture is ongoing.
 Wait or poll more frequently to allow the library to finish capturing the frame.
 - For debugging, enabling `SIMPLECOMM_DEBUG` can help identify framing or registration issues quickly.